smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/AddCommand/index.md

 !!! note

   * If SDL sends the HMI a UI.AddCommand and a VR.AddCommand, and receives a SUCCESS from one and a failure from the other, SDL will send a UI.DeleteCommand for the AddCommand which succeeded.
-  * If the `menuParams` contains a `parentID` the command is part of a sub menu.
-SDL adds SubMenu Commands to the top level Menu or nested submenus via [UI.AddSubMenu](../addsubmenu)
+  * If the `menuParams` contains a `parentID`, the command is part of a sub menu.
+SDL adds new sub menus via the [UI.AddSubMenu](../addsubmenu) request.
   * If some command list items are hidden due to driver distraction, the HMI can note that some menu items are hidden for the drivers safety.

 !!!